Giga01-gnl/TryHackMe-Progress/README.md

   Gathers information to help the company better prepare against potential adversaries.
 Every Target (Company) have different Threat (Banks, Telecomunications, Archives, etc.).
 Intelligence needs data.
 Data has to be collected, processed, and analyzed.
 Data is            collected  from local sources such as network logs and public sources such as forums.

 - #### [DFIR] (Digital Forensics and Incident Response) Investigate crimes and establish facts.
-The focus of digital forensics shifts to analyzing evidence of an attack and its perpetrators and other areas such as intellectual property theft, cyber espionage, and possession of unauthorized content.
+The analysis evidence of an attack and its perpetrators and other areas such as intellectual property theft, cyber espionage, and possession of unauthorized content.
 This focused on different areas:

 **_File System_**